Skylar-Brockbank/MrRobogersNeighborhood/README.md

 ## Tests
 Describe: pathfinder(value)

-Test: It will return the input that the user gives it
+Test: It should return the input that the user gives it
 Code: pathfinder(51)
 Expected Output: 51

-Test: It will return 1 if there is a 1 in the input this supersedes the first rule
+Test: It should return 1 if there is a 1 in the input this supersedes the first rule
 Code: pathfinder(1)
 Expected Output: 1

-Test: It will return 2 if there is a 2 in the input this supersedes the second rule
+Test: It should return 2 if there is a 2 in the input this supersedes the second rule
 Code: pathfinder(2)
 Expected Output: 1

-Test: It will return 3 if there is a 3 in the input this supersedes the third rule
+Test: It should return 3 if there is a 3 in the input this supersedes the third rule
 Code: pathfinder(3)
 Expected Output: 1